daffinito/PhraseFinder/README.md

 Then browse to http://localhost:8080 for the GraphQL Playground.

-The playground doesn't support file uploads, so currently to test parsing phrases from a file, use curl:
+The playground doesn't support file uploads, so to test parsing phrases from a file, use curl:

 ```
 curl localhost:8080/query \